 A general site location plan, incorporating the 1:50000 Ordnance Survey (OS) mapping, is shown in Figure 1.
-A large scale (1:2500) survey location plan, showing the processed data, is provided as Figure 2 with an overall interpretation of the data at the same scale included as Figure 3.
+A large scale (1:1500) survey location plan, showing the processed data, is provided as Figure 2 with an overall interpretation of the data at the same scale included as Figure 3.
 The processed and minimally processed data, together with an interpretation of the survey results are presented in Figures 4 to 9 inclusive, at a scale of 1:1250.

 Technical information on the equipment used, data processing and survey methodologies are given in Appendix 1 and Appendix 2.
 Appendix 3 describes the composition and location of the archive.
+A copy of the OASIS form is in Appendix 4.

-The survey methodology, report and any recommendations comply with guidelines outlined by English Heritage (David et al. 2008) and by the Chartered Institute for Archaeologists (CIfA 2014).
+The survey methodology, report and any recommendations comply with guidelines outlined by English Heritage (David et al. 2008) and by the Chartered Institute for Archaeologists

+(CIfA 2014).
 All figures reproduced from Ordnance Survey mapping are with the permission of the controller of Her Majesty's Stationery Office (© Crown copyright).